fbpx

 Tom Longboat (right) buys newspaper from French child while stationed on the Western Front in France during the First World War.
 (Image Source: thecanadianencyclopedia.net).
 Tom Longboat with two of his many trophies (Image Source: Wikimedia Commons)

 While he continued to promote distance running, Longboat maintained a lower profile following the war and worked for the City of Toronto while raising four children with his wife.
-He is now a member of the Canadian Sports Hall of Fame.

 As a world-famous distance runner, one cannot avoid likening him to Pheidippides, the mythical courier who ran to Sparta to seek reinforcements for the Athenians during the battle of Marathon.
 As someone who defied the forces of expectation, convention and assimilation, though, perhaps Longboat has no historical equivalent.